Leverage the expertise of our Plan Administrator

 From anywhere else in the world, call COLLECT + 519-735-9448

 The EFAP is a voluntary, confidential, short-term counseling and advisory service that connects you and your eligible family members to a network of dedicated professionals who are available to give you assistance 24 hours a day.
-There is no cost to you or your family to utilize the EFAP Program.

 Please refer to the Plan Booklet to see what services are eligible for reimbursement and how it is arranged.